Why Isn't My Home Selling — And What Can I Do About It?

 Problem 2: Condition

-Buyers will pay market price for a move-in ready home and discount significantly for one that needs work.
-If your home hasn't been updated in 15+ years, has obvious deferred maintenance, or has cosmetic issues that photographs can't hide — condition is likely limiting your buyer pool to value-seekers who will offer below market.
+If your home has not been updated in 15+ years, has obvious deferred maintenance (peeling exterior paint, aging HVAC, dated bathrooms), or has cosmetic issues that photographs cannot hide, condition is likely limiting your buyer pool to value-seeking investors who will offer well below market.

 Problem 3: Marketing